MingboDuan/U-SCIFNet/README.md

 | NUDT-SIRST    |  94.05  |  94.31   | 98.35  | 2.34  |
 | SIRST3    | 82.21  |  82.44 | 98.23 | 9.78 |

-The trained weight files are located in the weights folder and are available for download as a reference.
+Please note：The trained weight files are located in the weights folder and are available for download as a reference.

 *This code is highly borrowed from [DNA-Net](https://github.com/YeRen123455/Infrared-Small-Target-Detection).
 Thanks to Boyang Li.